Inclusion and belonging

 We are committed to promoting and championing a culture of diversity, fairness and equality for all our employees and potential employees.
 We will do this by valuing and celebrating individual difference and acknowledging potential contribution to the continued development of the organisation, which will in turn improve the services we provide.

-- Download our Inclusion Policy (opens in new window) >
+- Access Koha for Inclusion and Belonging Policy (opens in new window (opens in new window) >

 - Download our Public Sector Equality Duty Equality, Diversity and Inclusion Annual Report 2022 [pdf] (opens in new window) 1MB